+44 (0)1872 487 500 Open an Account

 With this in mind, when should you transfer your money?

-This sounds simple – but it’s often best not to overcomplicate your transfer.
+This sounds simple – but it’s often best not to over complicate your transfer.

 Don’t fall into the trap of waiting months for the perfect exchange rate to magically appear, only to be forced to make the transfer at a lower exchange rate.